Download the LVPACMemberBenefitsForm

 Charitable Gift Annuities

 A Charitable Remainder Trust or Charitable Lead Trust allows you to receive an estate or gift tax deduction and create a source of income for you or your loved ones while supporting the Center.
-Please note that LVPAC does not administer these trusts but can recommend an administrator.
+Please note that LVA does not administer these trusts but can recommend an administrator.

 Real Estate/Appreciated Assets